a-dorgham/SiteTrack/README.md

 # SiteTrack O&M Management System

-SiteTrack is a comprehensive **MATLAB-based** application designed to manage **operations and maintenance (O&M)** activities.
-It includes dedicated modules for **warehouse inventory**, **road maintenance**, and **electrical infrastructure management**.
+SiteTrack is a comprehensive MATLAB-based application designed to manage operations and maintenance (O&M) activities.
+It includes dedicated modules for warehouse inventory, road maintenance, and electrical infrastructure management.
 With an intuitive interface, SiteTrack simplifies work order tracking, materials management, and report generation.

 ---